apache/mxnet/docs/get_started/build_from_source.md

   management program
 - **Linux** for general Linux-like systems

-The whole process mainly contains two steps:
+The build process contains two steps:

 1. Build the shared `libmxnet` library from [C++ source files](#build-the-shared-library)
 2. Select a language package, such as [Python](#build-the-python-package),